tech-writing/linksmith/docs/index.md

 # Linksmith

-A program for processing Hyperlinks, Sphinx references, and inventories.
+Linksmith is a program for processing Hyperlinks, Sphinx references, and inventories.

-It is heavily based on [`sphinx.ext.intersphinx`] and [sphobjinv], and intends to provide [DWIM]-like tooling for [Sphinx] and [Hyperlinks].
+It is heavily based on [`sphinx.ext.intersphinx`] and [sphobjinv], and intends to provide [DWIM]-like tooling for [Sphinx] references and [Hyperlinks].

 ::::::{grid} 1 3 3 3
 :margin: 4 4 0 0